 Keeping your university address up to date.

-Reporting any outside scholarship or other awards not listed on your award notice to the Financial Aid Office.
+Reporting any outside scholarship or other awards not listed on your offer letter to the Financial Aid Office.

 Responding to requests for information by the University.

 Reviewing your awards and the eligibility requirements for each award you receive.